erkanmalcokcom/get-all-links/README.md

 2. **Prerequisites**
    - Make sure Python is installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).

-3. **Install Dependencies**
-   - Navigate to the project directory and install the required Python libraries:
+3. **Navigate to the project directory and install the required Python libraries:**
    ```bash
    cd web_content_downloader
    pip install beautifulsoup4 requests